HalfTangible/CabinLosingPressure/README.md

   * Trust: If it falls low enough, the astronaut will collapse and be unable to act for a time.
   * Astronauts in a room when it gets hit will take damage and potentially die.

-Current blockers:
+Currently working on:
-  * Implement 2D navmesh
+  * Implement 2D navmesh (works)
-    * Select and move astronauts on the mesh.
+    * Select and move astronaut on the mesh. (works, speed and inertia might need adjustment)
-  * Select doors and open/close them.
+    * Add and move multiple astronauts at the same time. (only have one prefab, still need to select)
+      * Currently selecting the astronaut by a GameObjectFind which obv will not work for the game

+Known issues 8/17:
+  * All airlocks are currently open though they appear closed.
+  * Astronaut behavior is not defined.
+  * Astronaut behavior is not defined.